Homework: More Time on Task

 The main idea behind most homework is to spur students to practice.

-Learning anything takes time, and classroom time in school is limited.
-Students only spend about six hours per day at school.
+Learning anything takes time, and students only spend about six hours per day at school.
 Each year of school, students spend about 1,000 hours under the supervision of school staff.
 Some of those hours are instructional, and some aren't.
 Homework offers a way to expand the time students spend learning.

-Mastering any skill requires practice, especially deliberate practice.
-Deliberate practice is active and focused.
-It's what enables basketball players to sink free throws reliably.
-It enables musicians to perform in public.
-It is the alphabet song, sung over and over and over with joy.
-(And without the threat of whipping included in the 1834 original lyrics.)
+Mastering any skill requires practice, practice, practice.
+Deliberate practice — the kind that gets you to Carnegie Hall — is active and focused.
+It's what enables basketball players to sink free throws reliably, or musicians to perform in public.
+It is the alphabet song, sung over and over with joy.
+(And without the threat of whipping included in the 1834 original.)

 Of course, it helps a lot for students to want to practice.
-Just going through the motions can hurt more than it helps, especially if it interferes with students' motivation to learn.
-Ineffective, repetitive practice is often given a pejorative name: "drill and kill."
+Just going through the motions can hurt more than it helps, especially if it sours students' motivation to learn.
+Ineffective, repetitive practice is often given a less-than-kind name: "drill and kill."

-Good homework assignments give students just the right challenges to practice skills and absorb more learning.
+Good homework assignments give students just the right challenges so they can practice skills and absorb more learning.
 It's difficult and time-consuming work to design good homework, which is why most teachers don't do it.
 Instead, they usually rely on professionally-written course material, usually selected in consultation with administrators and other teachers.

-Another commonly-mentioned purpose of homework is to prepare students for the expectations of the workplace.
-The teacher, in the role of the customer or supervisor, assigns work and judges its value and timeliness.
+Some kinds of homework help prepare students for the expectations of the working world.
+The teacher, in the role of the supervisor, assigns work and judges its value and timeliness.
 This model applies most directly to longer-term projects such as essays or lab reports.

 To prepare students for even more complex, real-world work, teachers sometimes design group homework projects.
 Such assignments offer significant opportunities to develop interpersonal communication and organizational skills, quite apart from the academic content of a class.
 There are many approaches to grading group homework projects, and teachers must select among them thoughtfully.